shibinrajumathew/shibinrajumathew/README.md

 Core Skills:

-- Frontend Development:
+- **Frontend Development:**
-  Proficient in React.js, Node.js, TypeScript, Javascript and Express.js, crafting responsive user interfaces integrated with DevOps pipelines for faster delivery.
+  Proficient in React.js, Node.js, TypeScript, JavaScript, and Express.js, crafting responsive user interfaces integrated with DevOps pipelines for faster delivery.

-- Backend Development:
+- **Backend Development:**
-  Expert in MERN stack, Node.js, Spring Boot, and Hibernate, building scalable server-side apps with AWS as core infrastructure.
+  Expert in MERN stack, Node.js, Spring Boot, and Hibernate, building scalable server-side applications with AWS as core infrastructure.

-- Cloud Technologies:
+- **Cloud Technologies:**
   Extensive experience with AWS (EC2, S3, Lambda) and leveraging Kubernetes for container orchestration using Docker.

-- Infrastructure as Code (IaC):
+- **Infrastructure as Code (IaC):**
   Proficient in Terraform and Ansible for infrastructure management, with deep expertise in Docker and Kubernetes for orchestration.

-- CI/CD Practices:
+- **CI/CD Practices:**
   Experienced with Jenkins and Docker to automate pipelines using CI/CD and Kubernetes for deployment.

-- Database Technologies:
+- **Database Technologies:**
   Strong knowledge of SQL (PostgreSQL, MySQL) and NoSQL (MongoDB) databases, optimized for Node.js applications.

 Notably, I led projects that reduced onboarding time by 40% and enhanced transaction speeds by 30% on an e-commerce platform using React.js, Node.js, and AWS.

 Work Eligibility: Currently residing in the UK with a dependent visa, eligible to work full-time..

-- 🔭 I’m last worked: **[Social network in realestative Cloud managmeent using DevOps tools]**
+- 🔭 **Most Recent Work:** Built a social network focused on cloud management using DevOps tools.
-- 🌱 I’m currently learning: **[AWS developer associate]**
+- 🌱 **Currently Learning:** Preparing for the AWS Developer Associate certification.
-- 👯 I’m looking to collaborate on: **[DevOps, Software development]**
+- 👯 **Looking to Collaborate On:** Projects in DevOps and Software Development.
 - 📫 How to reach me: **[shibinrajumathew@yahoo.com]**
 - 😄 Pronouns: **[he]**